mubasharkhokhar/Gizmo-CMS/README.md

 1. Download the code.
 2. Run the app.js file on NodeJS server.
+3. Configure database setttings [config/settings.json]

 Create Custom Modules
 =====================
 1. All modules must reside in [ node_modules/gizmo/modules/ ] folder.
-2. Naming convention for the module files [ <module name>.module.js ]
+2. Naming convention for the module files [ mymodule.module.js ]
 3. Module will be enabled by default.
 4. File code follow the same artchitecture as to create a NodeJS module.
 5. hooks available "init", "menu" , "schema"